Dustin Hoffman: Marriage and relationships

-Hoffman said that, when they were young and single, he and fellow actor and close friend Robert Duvall were "obsessed with sex".
-Hoffman related, "As acting students, there were always a few models.
-One comes up to you and says, "Hi," like you've never looked at her, while for six months you've been imagining her in bed with you.
-And she says, "I'd like to do a scene with you," and, whoa, she picks a love scene, and you're rehearsing and it's "Yes!"
-That happened to me and to Bobby.
-Much as we were adherents to our craft, we looked for classes with women."

 After meeting in 1963, Hoffman married Anne Byrne in May 1969.
-He adopted Karina (b.
-1966), Byrne's child from a previous marriage, and with Byrne had daughter Jenna (born October 15, 1970).
+He adopted Karina (born 1967), Byrne's child from a previous marriage, and with Byrne had daughter Jenna (born October 15, 1969).
 In 1970, Hoffman and Byrne were living in Greenwich Village in a building next door to a townhouse occupied at the time by members of the Weathermen, when a bomb was accidentally detonated in the townhouse's basement, killing three.
 In the 2002 documentary The Weather Underground, Hoffman can be seen standing in the street during the aftermath of the explosion.
 The couple divorced in 1980.

 After Hoffman's separation, he began seeing Lisa Gottsegen, their families having had a relationship together growing up.
-She was finishing her Juris Doctor degree, and the couple married in October 1980.
-They have four children: Jacob Edward (born March 20, 1981), Rebecca Lillian (b.
-March 17, 1983), Maxwell Geoffrey (born August 30, 1984), and Alexandra Lydia "Ali" (born October 27, 1987).
-Hoffman has two grandchildren.
+She was finishing her Juris Doctor degree, and the couple married on October 12, 1980.
+They have four children: Jacob Edward (born March 22, 1981), Rebecca Lillian (born March 17, 1983), Maxwell Geoffrey (born August 30, 1984) and Alexandra Lydia "Ali" (born October 27, 1987).
+Hoffman has a few grandchildren as of 2024.

 In an interview, he said that all of his children from his second marriage had bar or bat mitzvahs and that he is a more observant Jew now than when he was younger.
 He has also lamented that he is not fluent in Hebrew.

 Political activism

-A liberal, Hoffman has long supported the Democratic Party and Ralph Nader.
-In 1997 he was one of a number of Hollywood stars and executives to sign an open letter to then-German chancellor Helmut Kohl protesting the treatment of Scientologists in Germany, which was published as a newspaper advertisement in the International Herald Tribune.
+Hoffman has long supported the Democratic Party and Ralph Nader.
+In 1997 he was one of a number of Hollywood stars and executives to sign an open letter to the German chancellor Helmut Kohl protesting against the treatment of Scientologists in Germany, which was published as a newspaper advertisement in the International Herald Tribune.